naitii/File_Transfer_System/README.md

 3. Login by writing your institute email ID.

-4. Enter the IP address of the receiver's machine in the "IP Address" field.
+4. Enter the IP address of the receiver's machine in the "IP Address" field by **double clicking** on it.

 5. Click the "SELECT FILES TO SEND" button to select files for transfer.